 - The third edition of the workshop was hosted by the Libre Space Foundation in the heart of Athens, Greece.

 - The fourth edition of the workshop was to take place at the Center for Astrophysics (Harvard & Smithsonian), but a pandemic happened; so we are hosting the event online (start by joining the all-year-round discussions here).

 CubeSats have proven to be an ideal tool for exploring news ways of doing space missions: therefore let’s remove the barrier of confidentiality and secrecy, and start to freely share knowledge and information about how to build and operate CubeSats.
 This workshop provides a forum for CubeSat developers and CubeSat mission operators to meet and join forces on open source projects to benefit from transparency, inclusivity, adaptability, collaboration and community.

-The focus of this year’s workshop is on mission operations and how the open source approach applied to space and ground segment might impact this important area.
-The target audience of this workshop is academia, research institutes, companies, and individuals.
+The focus of this year’s workshop is on space science open data: how to obtain, process, distribute, and benefit from openly shared space science data and what positive impact this can have for science community, business and society.
+The target audience of this workshop is academia, research institutes, companies, and individuals (in short, anyone motivated).